 Published by Elsevier on behalf of the Society for Adolescent Health and Medicine, content includes original research articles, review articles, letters to the editor, commentaries, and case reports on everything concerning young adults, from oral health to mental health, social work to youth development.

-In 2017, the Journal ranked 5th out of 124 journals in Pediatrics, 22nd out of 180 journals in Public, Environmental and Occupational Health, 7th out of 73 journals in Psychology, Developmental and 8th out of 156 journals in Public, Environmental and Occupational Health.
+In 2018, the journal had an impact rating of 4.02 and ranked 5 out of 124 journals in Pediatrics, 26 out of 186 journals in Public, Environmental and Occupational Health, 9 out of 76 journals in Developmental Psychology, and 9 out of 164 journals in Public, Environmental and Occupational Health.

 One of the most comprehensive and respected healthcare organisations in the world, the World Health Organisation (WHO) publishes the Bulletin, which has a special focus on developing countries.

-The Bulletin is one of the top public and environmental health journals around the world.
-It has an open-access policy, meaning the full contents of the journal and its archives are available, for free, online.
+The Bulletin is one of the top public and environmental health journals around the world with an Impact Factor of 6.818 in 2018, ranking it 7 out of 185 journals in the category “Public, Environmental and Occupational Health”.
+What’s more, it has an open-access policy, meaning the full contents of the journal and its archives are available, for free, online.